erikalena/Analysis-of-EEG-during-mental-arithmetic-tasks/README.md

 python compute_correlation.py -ns 36 -ct cq -ch FP1,PZ
 ```

-The above command will calculate the correlation values for the CQ (counting quality) task for the FP1 and PZ electrodes, using all the raw EEG signals available (36 subjects).
-The correlation values will be saved in the *results* folder.
+The above command will calculate the correlation values for the CQ (counting quality) task for the FP1 and PZ electrodes, using the recordings of all the participants (36 subjects).
+The correlation values will be saved in the *results* folder specified.
-For each frequency band (delta, theta, alpha, beta, gamma, full_spectrum), two or three folders will be generated (it depends on the number of classes for the task).
+For each frequency band (delta, theta, alpha, beta, gamma, full_spectrum), two or three folders will be generated depending on the number of classes.
 Each folder will contain four files:
 - *correlation.txt*: this file contains the correlation values for each pair of electrodes and the configuration parameters;
 - *correlation_table.pkl*: a pickle file containing the tables for Pearson and Z-score correlation values;
 - two *.png* files providing a visual representation of the correlation values.